The complement value problem for non-local operators: Introduction and Main Result

 The problem (\ref{in1}) is analogue of the Dirichlet problem for second order elliptic integro-differential equations.
 For these non-local equations, as opposed to the classical local case, the function $g$ should be prescribed not only on the boundary $\partial D$ but also in the whole complement $D^c$.
 The complement value problem for non-local operators has many applications, for example, in peridynamics \cite{AM,G,MD}, particle systems with long range interactions \cite{GL}, fluid dynamics \cite{DG} and image processing \cite{GO}.
 The problem has been widely studied by using different approaches from both probability and analysis.
 These include, in particular, the semi-group approach by Bony, Courr\`ege and Priouret \cite{BC}, the classical PDE approach by Garroni and Menaldi \cite{GM}, the viscosity solution approach by Barles, Chasseigne and Imbert \cite{B} and Arapostathisa, Biswasb and Caffarelli \cite{ABC}, and the Hilbert space approach by Hoh and Jocob \cite{HJ} and Felsinger, Kassmann and Voigt \cite{FKV}.
 Many results have also been obtained for the interior and boundary regularity of solutions, see for example, \cite{B, B2,BL,Bo,BKK,CS1,CS2,CS,G2,G1,K,R1,R2} and the references therein.

-In this paper, we will use the theory of semi-Dirichlet forms to study the problem (\ref{in1}).
 Different from \cite{ABC,B}, $b$, $c$, $f$ and $g$ in (\ref{in1}) are not assumed to be continuous.
 Also, the second order elliptic integro-differential operator in (\ref{in1}) is not assumed to have the maximum principle.
-Our work is motivated by the approach adopted in Guan and Ma \cite{MG}.
-The recent heat kernel estimates obtained by Chen and Hu \cite{CH} play an important role in our paper.
+To overcome these complications, in this paper, we will use the theory of semi-Dirichlet forms to study both the existence and uniqueness of solutions to the problem (\ref{in1}).
+Our work is partially motivated by Guan and Ma \cite{MG}, which uses the Dirichlet form approach to study the boundary value problem for regional fractional Laplacians.
+The heat kernel estimates recently obtained by Chen and Hu \cite{CH} play an important role in our work.

 Denote $L:=\Delta+a^{\alpha}\Delta^{\alpha/2}+b\cdot\nabla$.
 By setting $b = 0$ off $D$, we may assume that the operator $L$ is defined on $\mathbb{R}^d$.
 By \cite[Theorem 1.4]{CH}, the martingale problem for $(L, C^{\infty}_c(\mathbb{R}^d))$ is well-posed for every initial value $x\in \mathbb{R}^d$.
-We use $((X_t)_{t\ge 0},(P_x)_{x\in\mathbb{R}^d})$ to denote the strong Markov process associated with $L$.
+We use $((X_t)_{t\ge 0},({\cal F}_t)_{t\ge 0},(P_x)_{x\in\mathbb{R}^d})$ to denote the strong Markov process associated with $L$.
 Let $\rho>0$.
 Define By \cite[Theorems 1.2-1.4]{CH}, $X$ has a jointly continuous transition density function $p(t,x,y)$ on $(0,\infty)\times \mathbb{R}^d\times \mathbb{R}^d$, and for every $T>0$ there exist positive constants $C_i,i=1,2,3,4$ such that

 Define

 and $\tau:=\inf\{t>0: X_t\in D^c\}$.
 Denote $W^{1,2}(D)=\{ u\in L^2(D;dx):|\nabla u|\in L^2(D;dx)\}$, $W^{1,2}_0(D)=\{ u\in W^{1,2}(D):\exists\{u_n\}_{n\in\mathbb{N}}\subset C_c^{\infty}(D)\ {\rm such\ that}\ u_n\rightarrow u\ {\rm in}\ W^{1,2}(D)\}$, and